cyouh95/third-way-report/index.md

 #### Follow the Money

 Table  3 shows the number of recruiting visits by event type, such as public high school or private high school, and whether the visit was in-state or out-of-state for the 15 public research universities in our sample.
 Across all of the universities, the majority of visits were to public high schools.
 However, our most dramatic finding is that most universities made more out-of-state than in-state visits---a principle that runs counter to the stated missions of large, state-based university systems.
 Seven universities made _more than twice_ as many out-of-state than in-state visits.
 And, when compared to in-state visits, a disproportionate number of these out-of-state visits were to private high schools.[@NOTE5]

 In addition, we find that recruiting patterns are often tied to state funding, with universities that had the lowest state funding turning to out-of-state recruiting efforts as a way to generate greater revenue from tuition.
-As seen in Table 3, the University of Alabama, which has experienced state disinvestment from higher education, made significantly more out-of-state visits than in-state visits.
+As seen in Table  3, the University of Alabama, which experienced significant declines in state appropriations following the 2008 recession, made significantly more out-of-state visits than in-state visits.
 On the other hand, universities that received more state funding tended to have more complete coverage of their home state.
 For example, North Carolina State University made about twice as many in-state visits than out-of-state visits.
 Several universities in our sample also made a substantial number of visits to community colleges in their state.

 ###### Table  3: State funding and number of events by type, in-state vs. out-of-state

 <iframe src="./assets/tables/event_count.html" width="955" height="500" class="tableau offset"></iframe>

 ##### Trends in Median Income of Visited High Schools

 Figure  4 shows the average median household income in zip codes of visited public high schools compared to non-visited public high schools for in-state and out-of-state visits.
 We see that out-of-state visits are heavily focused on affluent communities across all the universities in our sample.
 For example, the University of Massachusetts-Amherst visited out-of-state public high schools in zip codes where the average median household income was \$115,000 while the average income for non-visited schools was \$64,000, resulting in a \$51,000 gap.
 The average income disparity between visited and non-visited out-of-state public high schools across all institutions in our sample is around \$40,000, suggesting that universities prioritize recruiting students from wealthier communities.
 In fact, we find that affluent out-of-state schools are significantly more likely to receive a visit even after using regression models that control for factors such as academic achievement and school size.[@NOTE6]

 ###### Figure  4: Average median household income of visited vs. non-visited public high schools

 <div style="height:950px">
   <iframe src="./assets/graphs/third_way_income.html" width="955" height="950" class="tableau offset" style="width:680px;float:right;"></iframe>
 </div>

 To hone in even further on how public institutions target their out-of-state recruitment efforts on more affluent students, Figure  5 shows an illustrative example of the University of Pittsburgh’s efforts to recruit students in the Chicago metropolitan area---a prime target for recruiting students given its close geographic proximity.
 The map shows the visited and non-visited public high schools by the University of Pittsburgh, with each zip code in the Chicago metropolitan area shaded according to median household income.
 The blue circle markers indicate the location of a public high school, and filled circle markers indicate that the high school is visited by the University of Pittsburgh.
 As you can see, visited schools are largely concentrated in the more affluent communities located in the northeastern region of the metropolitan area, while schools near the outer edges of the metro area with lower median household incomes are far less likely to receive a visit.

 ###### Figure  5: Visits to metro areas by median household income

 <iframe src="./assets/maps/map_income.html" width="955" height="700" class="tableau offset"></iframe>